 Steve relies on his familiarity with issues common to satellite and communications companies to give him an edge in negotiations.
 This experience produces extra benefits when Steve deals with specialized satellite contract terms, targeted warranties, creative covenants, use of insurance to close gaps, license and spectrum issues, and even finance and accounting matters.
 According to Chambers Steve Kaufman is “a real authority and somebody who will always know the answer.”

 In advising clients, Steve emphasizes practicality, striving to achieve the client’s business objectives for the transaction, whether economic, risk reduction, regulatory/compliance, or transaction speed.
 This carries over into deal management as well as negotiations, where he willingly takes the lead.
 Steve and satellite practice co-head Randy Segal are regulars at the satellite conferences, making connections among clients and even adverse parties.
-He is listed in Chambers, Super Lawyers, and Legal 500.Rob Call
+He is listed in Chambers, Super Lawyers, and Legal 500.Dan Adams

 Rob Call challenges the status quo in commercial space industry.
 He is versed in smallsat design, manufacture, launch and operations.
 He is particularly interested in the development of virtual networks which dynamically integrate both ground and space nodes.

 Rob was a pioneer in CubeSats, where he evangelized the elevation of CubeSats from kits to turnkey spacecraft for sophisticated government customers.
 More recently Rob promoted Swedish Space Corp’s ground station business in the Americas.

 Rob began his career at Bain & Company in Palo Alto, Boston and Moscow offices.
 While in Eastern Europe, Rob developed large, highly profitable consumer products businesses.

 He brought his pioneering energy to space, challenging convention and business models.
 His interest in space, his interest in Russia, and in international cooperation all stem from one event: Apollo-Soyuz.